wellitongervickas/contact-list/README.md

 # Contact List
-> Management your finances with that application
+> Management your contact list with that application

 ## Project Requires
 - React, Redux and Webpack